asger-weirsoee/ArrTorrentCleaner/README.md

 `ZeroPercentTimeout` Timer for a download to get away from 0% (paused or queued don't count).

-`Blacklist` Set to Blacklist the torrent in app so it's not automatically pulled and downloaded again.\b [Time Format](Time format: https://golang.org/pkg/time/#ParseDuration)
+`Blacklist` Set to Blacklist the torrent in app so it's not automatically pulled and downloaded again.

+[Time Format](Time format: https://golang.org/pkg/time/#ParseDuration)

 ## Scheduling